dkerkow/stratigy_demo_ipython/README.md

 This repository contains example code in the form of IPython Notebooks (now also known as [Jupyter Notebooks](http://jupyter.org/)).

-The examples load data from [Stratigy](stratigy.danielkerkow.de), a key-value based representation of stratigraphical data in a PostgreSQL database, with a web frontend written in Python, and a JSON-based API.
+The examples load data from [Stratigy](http://stratigy.danielkerkow.de), a key-value based representation of stratigraphical data in a PostgreSQL database, with a web frontend written in Python, and a JSON-based API.

 For working with stratigraphic data with Stratigy, follow these simple
 steps:

- - go to [stratigy.danielkerkow.de](stratigy.danielkerkow.de) and create
+ - go to [http://stratigy.danielkerkow.de](stratigy.danielkerkow.de) and create
  a site representing the location of your stratigraphical record
  - enter your stratigraphical records for this site
  - clone this repository or download the notebook